m50dkp/trinitycore-docker/README.md

 ## Setting your client to connect to the authserver

-You will have to set the realmlist option in you config.wtf file to the value returned by the following command:
+You will have to set the realmlist option in you config.wtf file to the value you have used to update-ip:
 ```
-docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' tc-authserver
+ip a
 ```

 ## Default configuration file for world and auth servers